Bhuvneshn/Mediclada-Skin-Disease-Prediction/README.md

 ![](walkthrough.gif)

 Go to the website and upload an image (the option of clicking pictures is also available on smartphones). \
-The Model then gives the Disease Prediction along with the common symptoms of the disease.
+The Model then provides the Disease Prediction along with the common symptoms of the disease.

 ## Disclaimer
 1) The Images must be in .jpg or .jpeg format.
 2) The prediction may not be 100% accurate.
 Please consult a doctor for further information before taking any medication.
 3) Attaching a faulty/unclear image may result in wrong prediction or no prediction at all.
-4) The files will be updated as more and more diseases get added
+4) The files will be updated as more and more diseases get added.